roosemberth/karuiwm/README.md

 install
 -------

+karuiwm requires dmenu to run correctly.
+If dmenu is missing, the behaviour is unspecified yet; probably it will freeze the moment there is an interaction with dmenu.

+Running the following command as root will install karuiwm to
+<code>/usr/local/bin</code> by default:

 	make install

-as root will install karuiwm to <code>/usr/local/bin</code> by default; modify the Makefile to change the installation directory.
+Modify the Makefile to change the installation directory.

 uninstall